Lee-AnnC/True_Essence/README.md

 <br>

 **Hero Image**
-- True Essence home page features a cheerful and colorful hero image that has bright colors.
-Bright yellow lemons and green leaves surround a essential oils bottle.
+- True Essence home page features a cheerful and colourful hero image that has bright colours.
+Bright yellow lemons and green leaves surround an essential oils bottle.
-- This image is coded as a background-image in css and set to `background-size: cover;` so that it is responsive and doesnt distort or stretch.
+- This image is coded as a background-image in CSS and set to `background-size: cover;` so that it is responsive and doesn't distort or stretch.

 **Search Bar**
 - On the top of each page is a Search Bar that was coded in using `Text Index Searching`.
 The search bar has a search button on the left side of the search bar.